-The utmost space I would allot in my writings to this part of the revelations of our religion, should not, at any rate. exceed the proportion which in the New Testament this part of truth bears to the whole of the sacred book, the grand predominant spirit of which is love and mercy.
+The utmost space I would allot in my writings to this part of the revelations of our religion, should not, at any rate exceed the proportion which in the New Testament this part of in the New Testament this part of truth bears to the whole of the sacred book, the grand predominant spirit of which is love and mercy.
+1841.

 I do say, that to make the milder suasives, the gentle language of love, the main resource, is not in consistency with the spirit of the Bible, in which the larger proportion of what is said of sinners, and addressed to them, is plainly in a tone of menace and alarm.
-Strange if it had been otherwise, when a righteous Governor was speaking to a deprayed, rebellious race.
+Strange if it had been otherwise, when a righteous Governor was speaking to a depraved, rebellious race.